mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 On Konvoy, ArgoCD UI is guarded by the cluster's authentication mechanism (i.e., `traefik-forward-auth`).
 As such, ArgoCD's own security is disabled and any user that can authenticate with the cluster effectively has admin privileges.

-If you want to enable ArgoCD security you can do so by disabling anonymous access and specifying a default role for users that are logged in.
+If you want to enable ArgoCD security, you can do so by disabling anonymous access and specifying a default role for users that are logged in.
 There are three built-in roles to choose from:

 * `"role:readonly"`: Logged in users can see applications, and other resources.
 * `"role:admin"`: Logged in users can manage any aspect of ArgoCD.